7RU7H/Archive/Virtualization/Lab-Making/Creating-Vulnerable-VMs.md

 	- Attack Techniques
 - Personal Sandbox environment
 - Portability
-	- With Cloud computing cloning a setup  and deploying it for bug bounty or security assessment -Daniel Messlier talks in [[Mechanizing-The-Methodology]]
+	- With Cloud computing cloning a setup  and deploying it for bug bounty or security assessment -Daniel Messlier talks in [[TALK-Mechanizing-The-Methodology]]
 	- Between personal machines
 - Safety
 	- Protect against your own personal stupidity or mistakes and not angrying anyone or local authorities.